Ben-C-Harris/AutoTrader-Web-Scrapping-Used-Car-Database/README.md

     bokeh

 # How to run
 This process is run in three parts.
+The input and output datasets at each part are already created and shown within this repo should you wish to skip stages or go straight to the Bokeh Server application.

 ### Part  One ###
 Part one is to find all currently listed makes and models on https://www.autotrader.co.uk/ as shown in the below photos: